U.S. imposes sanctions on Lebanese president's son-in-law

 In recent months, the United States has also placed sanctions on several officials linked to Hezbollah, the armed Iran-backed Shi’ite movement that has become Lebanon’s most powerful political force, and which Washington considers a terrorist group.

-The Treasury Department said Bassil was at the “forefront of corruption in Lebanon”.
+The FPM has a political alliance with Hezbollah and Bassil has defended the group as vital to the defence of Lebanon.

-“The systemic corruption in Lebanon’s political system exemplified by Bassil has helped to erode the foundation of an effective government that serves the Lebanese people,” Treasury Secretary Steven Mnuchin said in a statement.
+The Treasury Department said Bassil was at the “forefront of corruption in Lebanon” where successive governments have failed to reduce mounting sovereign debt or address failing infrastructure and the loss-making power sector that cost state coffers billions of dollars while power cuts persisted.

-Bassil said in a Twitter post that sanctions did not scare him and that he had not been “tempted by promises”.
+“Through his corrupt activities, Bassil has also undermined good governance and contributed to the prevailing system of corruption and political patronage that plagues Lebanon, which has aided and abetted Hizballah’s (Hezbollah) destabilizing activities,” U.S. Secretary of State Mike Pompeo said in a statement.

 A senior U.S. official said Bassil’s support for Hezbollah was “every bit of the motivation” for targeting him for sanctions.